thejspr/yarn/README.md

 # Yarn #

-Yarn is a multi-threaded webserver written in Ruby 1.9 by Jesper Kjeldgaard.
+Yarn is a multi-process webserver written in Ruby 1.9 by Jesper Kjeldgaard.
-It handles concurrent requests by means of a set of workers and a job queue for incomming requests.

-Supports:
-*

 ## Installation ##